Yurlungur/gaussian_elimination/README.md

 To just build the libraries so you can use them in your code,
 use:
     make all

+Currently the only compiler supported is the GNU compiler, G++.
+However, if you open up the Makefile with a text editor and change the parameters to your system, it'll probably work.

 This also generates test drivers.
 Thanks for reading!